adtork/Jeremy-Azure-lab/vnet-peering-1hub-100spokes-peering/readme.md

-# Script for creating 1 hub, and 100 spokesand build peering between them.
+# Script for creating 1 hub, and 100 spokes and build peering between them.
 File above "vnet-peering-script.sh".